ad-freiburg/gantry/examples/selective_run/README.md

 ```
 gantry -i prepare_new_service_version test_new_service
 ```
 can be used.
-This forces all gantry to ignore all non-dependencies of `test_new_service`. `prepare_new_service_version` is explicitly ignored thus `otherthing` and `something` are not considered prerequests for `test_new_service` and also ignored.
+This forces gantry to ignore all non-dependencies of `test_new_service`. `prepare_new_service_version` is explicitly ignored thus `otherthing` and `something` are not considered dependencies for `test_new_service` and are ignored.

 The resulting structure is visualized in [test_new_service.svg](./test_new_service.svg) and pruned in